This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Erb’s Palsy During Cesarean Section

-Erb’s palsy is generally not a risk of c-section deliveries, but it may happen in very rare cases.
-Only about one percent of cases of Erb’s palsy occurs during cesarean section births.[3]
+Erb’s palsy is generally not a risk of c-section deliveries, but it may happen in rare cases.
+Only about 1.5% of cases of Erb’s palsy occur during cesarean section births.[2]

 Erb’s palsy is overwhelmingly a condition of childbirth and infancy, but it is possible to sustain injuries to the brachial plexus at any age.

-Any kind of accident, violence, or other forms of injury that stretches those particular nerves can cause enough damage to trigger Erb’s palsy.
+Any accident, violence, or other form of injury that stretches those particular nerves can cause enough damage to trigger Erb’s palsy.

 Some of the more common ways someone might injure nerves of the brachial plexus include: